Heinkel He 162 Volksjäger

-Development
+Background

 State of the Luftwaffe fighter arm

 Through 1943, the U.S. Eighth Air Force (8AF) and German Luftwaffe entered a period of rapid evolution as both forces attempted to gain an advantage.
 Having lost too many fighters to the bombers' defensive guns, the Germans invested in a series of heavy weapons that allowed them to attack from outside the American machine guns' effective range.
 The addition of the 30 mm MK 108, and even heavier Bordkanone autoloading weapons in 37 mm and 50 mm calibres on their Zerstörer heavy fighters, and the adoption in spring 1943 of the Werfer-Granate 21 unguided rockets, gave the German single and twin-engined defensive fighters a degree of firepower never seen previously by Allied fliers.
 Meanwhile, single-engine aircraft like specially equipped Fw 190As added armor to protect their pilots from Allied bombers' defensive fire, allowing them to approach to distances where their heavy weapons could be used with some chance of hitting the bombers.
 All of this added greatly to the weight being carried by both the single and twin-engine fighters, seriously affecting their performance.

 In early 1944, the 8AF re-opened its bombing campaign with the Big Week offensive in conjunction with the RAF, to force a decisive battle with Luftwaffe by attacking German aircraft production and so achieve Allied air superiority over Europe.
 The bombers returned to the skies with the long-range North American P-51 Mustang escort fighters progressively replacing Republic P-47 Thunderbolts and Lockheed P-38 Lightnings.
 Unencumbered with the heavy weapons needed to down a bomber, the Mustangs (and longer-ranged versions of other aircraft) were able to fend off the Luftwaffe with relative ease.
 The Luftwaffe responded by changing tactics, forming in front of the bombers and making a single pass through the formations, giving the defense little time to react.
-Major General Jimmy Doolittle, commander of 8AF, had changed policy in January 1944; rather than forcing escorts to stay with the bomber formations, they were free to fly ahead of the bomber formations and roam freely over Germany to attack the Luftwaffe's defensive fighters wherever they could be found.
+Major General Jimmy Doolittle, commander of 8AF, had changed policy in January 1944; rather than forcing escorts to stay with the bomber formations, they were permitted to fly ahead of the bomber formations and sweep the Luftwaffe's fighters aside before they closed with the bombers.

 This change in tactics resulted in a sudden increase in the rate of irreplaceable losses to the Luftwaffe day fighter force, as their heavily laden aircraft were "bounced" long before reaching the bombers.
 Within weeks, many of their aces were dead, along with hundreds of other pilots, and the training program could not replace their casualties quickly enough.
 The Luftwaffe were able to put up little fight during the summer of 1944, allowing the Allied landings in France to go almost unopposed from the air.
 With few planes coming up to fight, Allied fighters were let loose on the German airbases, railways and truck traffic.
 Logistics soon became a serious problem for the Luftwaffe, as maintaining aircraft in fighting condition became almost impossible.
 Getting enough fuel was even more difficult because of a devastating campaign against German petroleum industry targets.